Pericles001/birthday_mailer_cli/README.md

 For the moment our package is not fully deployed so it works locally but you still have access to some script commands :
+* Using npm:
-- npm run dev: To launch the home of the program
+-npm run dev: To launch the home of the program

+* using legacy commands:

 To be more accurate you need to follow these steps to install the tool:
 - git clone